Whaddon C of E School Equality Information and Objectives Statement 2024-2025

 Current Profile of the School

 Whaddon C of E School is a Voluntary Aided Church of England co-educational school for children aged 4 – 11 years.
 The school is situated in the village of Whaddon, Buckinghamshire, on the border of Milton Keynes.
 The catchment area of the school comprises of the villages of Whaddon, Beachampton, Nash and Thornton.
-The school also has a significant amount of out of catchment children as we border two other authorities, Milton Keynes and Bedfordshire.
+The school also has a significant amount of out of catchment children as we border two other authorities, Milton Keynes and Northamptonshire.

-Currently the school comprises 25 boys and 32 girls
+Currently the school comprises 16 boys and 29 girls

 Roughly, 50% of our children are from out of catchment addresses

-The ethnic make-up of the school is 85% White British, 4% European, 4% Indian Heritage , 4% Other, 4% GRT.
-(1.9% = 1 child)
+The ethnic make-up of the school is 85% White British, 4% European, 4% Indian Heritage , 4% Other.

 The school has 0% disabled children on roll, however there are 4% who have EHCP's and 4% with sensory impairment.
 There are also 2% who have a lifelong medical condition.